We take a great amount of pride in what we do.

 President of Corp-Events New England, Bob Dobinski has offered quality service for local and national companies exhibiting in the city for more than 30 years.
 The key investment made in building Corp-Events was to add quality of its permanent employees and service details to its clients in Boston and throughout the New England area.

 Jay has over 30 years of construction and trade show experience.
 He enjoys working in a team environment and thrives off of the fast-paced vibe of the event industry.

-When not working, Jay enjoys life with my family.
+When not working, Jay enjoys life with his family.